nberrington-cloudian/photo-gallery/README.md

 This started off from EPG (express-photo-gallery), which is a node module that creates an Express.js middleware function for hosting stylish and responsive photo galleries using [jQuery lightgallery](http://sachinchoolur.github.io/lightGallery/).

-This is heavily -- heavily -- modified to read data from local, aws, and a gluster fs which is access through other microservices (see my golang-object-store-service)*[]:
+This is heavily -- heavily -- modified to read data from local, aws, and a custom gluster fs *[]:

 ## Usage: